fl0ki0/Movie-Recommendation-Project-2024/README.md

 ## Project Overview

 The **Movie Recommendation Project 2024** is a data science project that involves building a movie recommendation system using the Surprise library.
-The project is part of the ALX Movie Recommendation Competition 2024.
+The project is part of the Movie Recommendation Competition 2024.
 The goal is to develop a model that predicts user ratings for movies based on historical data.

 ## Table of Contents